-The United Nations (UN) has named June 15 as World Elder Abuse Awareness Day (WEAAD), building on the Plan of Action signed by all member countries in 2002.
+The United Nations (UN) has named June 15th World Elder Abuse Awareness Day (WEAAD), building on the Plan of Action signed by all member countries in 2002.

 Perhaps you have noticed a senior gentleman on your street who sits out on the front porch day after day, and you have felt a twinge of concern that no matter what the weather he never has more than slippers on his feet and doesn’t wear a jacket.
-Or at your bank there is an older woman who frequently comes in to get out cash and is always with her nephew yet her clothing is not in good shape.
-Maybe you have noticed that a senior at the local retirement residence seems very nervous, has withdrawn from talking to anyone, and has bruises on their face and hands.
-Do you know that these three situations have indicators of possible Elder Abuse?
+Or maybe there is an older woman at your bank who frequently comes in to take out cash and is always with her nephew, yet her clothing is not in good shape.
+Maybe you have noticed a senior at a local retirement residence who seems very nervous, has withdrawn from talking to anyone, and has bruises on their face and hands.
+Do you know that these three situations have indicators of possible elder abuse?

-Our elderly population is vulnerable to exploitation by strangers, friends or even family – 35% of solved victimizations against elders were by family members (statistic from National Victims of Crime Awareness Week).
-These crimes have wider impacts than just the victim and the perpetrator, since entire families are impacted and resulting emotions of guilt, blame and shame can lead to ongoing problems for family dynamics and elder care.
+Our elderly population is vulnerable to exploitation by strangers, friends, or even family – 35% of solved victimizations against elders are by family members (statistic from National Victims of Crime Awareness Week).
+These crimes have wider impacts than just the victim and the perpetrator since entire families are impacted and resulting emotions of guilt, blame, and shame can lead to ongoing problems for family dynamics and eldercare.

-Elder Abuse can involve neglect of basic physical care, as well as financial, physical, sexual, or emotional/psychological abuse.
-The key to prevention of Elder Abuse is to spread awareness and knowledge of the signs of abuse and the steps for reporting incidents.
+Elder abuse can involve neglect of basic physical care, as well as financial, physical, sexual, or emotional/psychological abuse.
+The key to preventing elder abuse is to spread awareness and knowledge of the signs of abuse and the steps for reporting incidents.